The Other Guys (University of St Andrews): 2018

 In January 2018, the Guys toured North America for three weeks.
 Starting in New York city, they performed across the East Coast (Philadelphia, Pennsylvania; New Haven, Connecticut; Washington D.C.; Richmond, Virginia and Chapel Hill, North Carolina) and in Toronto, Canada.
 As part of this tour they sang with groups at Yale University, Georgetown University and the University of Richmond as well as at various schools and performance venues.

-At the end of their tour, they recorded two tracks for their album in North Carolina.

 In February they took part in the International Competition of Collegiate a Cappella and placed for the semi-finals in London.
 This took place in March 2018.
 On 4 July, the group released their new single, 24K Meghan (a parody of Bruno Mars' '24K Magic'), in honour of Meghan Markle and the 'special relationship' between the UK and US.

 Following a successful tour, the group recorded and filmed their Christmas single of Fairytale of New York, featuring Amelia Poole, alluding to the nostalgic emotions that inevitably manifest themselves around the Christmas season.